robotics102/um-f25/project_0/1_first_cpp.md

 # First C++ Programs
 {: .no_toc }
-Project 0 Checkpoint
+Project 0 Activity
 {: .fs-6 .fw-300 }

 ## Instructions

-In this checkpoint you will write your firt C++ programs from scratch.
+In this activity you will write your firt C++ programs from scratch.
 Complete the following:

 - Write a program in ```src/hello_world.cpp``` so that it performs the behavior specified below.
 - Write a program in ```src/go_blue.cpp``` so that it performs the behavior specified below.